-The role of the Committee is to assist the Board in fulfilling its corporate governance responsibilities in regard to:
+The role of the Committee is to assist the Board in fulfilling its corporate governance responsibilities by:

-- Providing an independent review of reporting functions to ensure the reliability and integrity of financial information included in WorkCover's Annual Report.
+- Providing an independent review function to ensure the reliability and integrity of financial information included in the Annual Report.

 - Compliance with legislative, regulatory, contractual, policy, industry standards, and good governance principles.

-- Obtaining assurance from management that all financial and non-financial internal control, risk and compliance managment functions are operating effectively and reliably.
+- Obtaining assurance from management that all financial and non-financial internal controls and risk and compliance management functions are operating effectively and reliably.

 - Safeguarding the independence of the external and internal auditors.

-The Committee does not replace or replicate established management responsibilities and delegations, the responsibilities of other executive management groups within WorkCover, or the reporting lines and responsibilities of either internal audit or external audit functions.
+The Committee does not replace or replicate established management responsibilities and delegations, within WorkCover.

-The Committee will provide prompt and constructive reports on its findings directly to the Board, particularly when issues are identified that could present a material risk or threat to WorkCover.
+The Committee will provide prompt updates on its findings directly to the Board, particularly when issues are identified that could present a material risk or threat to WorkCover.

 Authority and independence